ImmanuelBTaylor/ULEProtocol/README.md

-# KDNProtocol
+# unyProtocol

-The KDNProtocol is a decentralized protocol for social networking platforms, inspired by Bluesky's AT Protocol.
-It powers the Kodo ecosystem, including platforms like Kodoninja, with support for `kodotoken` (utility token) and `kodocoin` (transaction currency).
+The unyProtocol is a decentralized protocol for social networking platforms, inspired by Bluesky's AT Protocol.
+It powers the Kodo ecosystem, including platforms like ibty, with support for `unytoken` (utility token) and `unycoin` (transaction currency).

 ## Goals
 - **Decentralized Data**: Users control their data (posts, blogs, goals, etc.) via a standardized record system.
-- **Token Economy**: `kodotoken` for platform interactions (likes, votes), `kodocoin` for transactions (donations, purchases).
+- **Token Economy**: `unytoken` for platform interactions (likes, votes), `unycoin` for transactions (donations, purchases).
 - **Interoperability**: All Kodo platforms (e.g., Kodoninja) can interact via KDNProtocol.

 ## Structure